 Is stem cell therapy safe?

-Popular questions asked about therapy based on stem cells include are stem cells safe, and are stem cell treatments safe?
+Popular questions asked about therapy based on stem cells include are stem cells safe, and are stem cell treatments safe.
 Peer-reviewed publications provide evidence that cultured MSCs are vulnerable to malignant transformation and can trigger tumorigenesis.
 However, if you look deeper into all the provided experiments, you will notice something peculiar.
 These experiments were conducted either on animal cells (mice, rats) or human cells that were genetically modified using growth-promoting substances.

 The case is that the process of obtaining a therapeutic dose of a cellular product takes a long time.
 This period, undoubtedly, depends on the individual specific features of the patient’s organism.
 For example, their past medical history, bad health habits, and various other factors.
 It typically requires at least 3 weeks.

 That is why many researchers and formulators try to reduce the length of the period needed to obtain the therapeutic dose of MMSCs.
 This is achieved by using numerous proliferation stimulants that accelerate cell division but at the same time may lead to changes in the cell’s properties, including the capacity for malignant transformation.
 A while back, an established journal published several articles, where numerous researchers reported the occurrence of spontaneous oncotransformation during long-term cultivation of the MMSCs.
-However, these articles were removed later and explanatory notes added, stating that the researchers had accidentally cross-contaminated the MMSCs cultures with tumor cell lines.
+However, these articles were removed later and explanatory notes were added, stating that the researchers had accidentally cross-contaminated the MMSCs cultures with tumor cell lines.

 So, is stem cell therapy safe?
-There is no scientific evidence on mesenchymal stem cells’ capability of spontaneous transformation when using a culture medium and serums specifically designed for MMSCs (unlike fetal or embryonic cells, which may show abnormal growth).
-With proper quality control, there’s no reason to be convinced that therapeutic use of stem cells can cause such.
+There is no scientific evidence of mesenchymal stem cells’ capability of spontaneous transformation when using a culture medium and serums specifically designed for MMSCs (unlike fetal or embryonic cells, which may show abnormal growth).
+With proper quality control, there’s no reason to be convinced that the therapeutic use of stem cells can cause such.